 But the bovine heritage of the preserve - especially north of Keystone Road - lately has been a source of contention.

 In the debate about whether to create youth sports fields in the preserve, there are two points of view.

-On one side, there are some county officials and youth sports advocates who say the northern part of the preserve is not as ecologically pristine as the wetlands south of Keystone Road, so maybe the ballfields wouldn't be so bad.
+On one side, there are some Pinellas County officials and youth sports advocates who say the northern part of the preserve is not as ecologically pristine as the wetlands south of Keystone Road, so maybe the ballfields wouldn't be so bad.

-"It's an old dairy farm, " County Commissioner Susan Latvala said last week.
+"It's an old dairy farm, " Pinellas County Commissioner Susan Latvala said last week.

 On the other side are those who say the dairy covered only part of the northern preserve land, which covers 1, 413 acres and includes other natural habitats.
 Even the planted pines are undergoing a restoration, providing a variety of habitats for native wildlife.

 "Anything that is undeveloped is useful habitat, " said Walt Hoskins, chairman of the Friends of Brooker Creek Preserve.
 "If you leave it alone, nature will use it."

 These two perspectives have played key roles in the continuing public debate over the preserve's future, and the Pinellas County Commission is scheduled to begin the next part of that discussion from 2 to 4 p.m.
 Tuesday.

 But before everyone headed back to the County Courthouse, the Times wanted to see what habitats there are on the northern part of the preserve.

 So we invited ourselves out for a hike.